FirelyTeam/firely-docs/vonk/start.rst

 and run the server. |br|
 For non Windows systems, or if you want to use Docker for Windows, please look at the :ref:`use_docker` section.

-1. Download the Vonk binaries and the license file from Simplifier.net (link to binaries on Simplifier)
+1. Download the Vonk binaries and the license file from `Simplifier.net <https://simplifier.net/ui/Info/Vonk>`_.

 2. Extract the downloaded files to a location on your system, for example: :code:`C:\Vonk`.
 We will call this the working directory.